 - 1. All general rules and guidelines, as well as routine requirements apply. - 2.
 All Special Abilities Unified National Teams must be comprised of a minimum 50% or more Athletes with intellectual disabilities. - 3.
-All Special Abilities Traditional National Teams must be comprised of 100% Athletes with intellectual disabilities. - NOTE: The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each divisions composition requirements. - 4.
-Up to three (3) Coach(es) and/or Assistant(s) are allowed to signal from the front of the mat and may not obstruct the view of the judges.
+All Special Abilities Traditional National Teams must be comprised of 100% Athletes with intellectual disabilities.

+NOTE: The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each divisions composition requirements.

+- 4. Up to three (3) Coach(es) and/or Assistant(s) are allowed to signal from the front of the mat and may not obstruct the view of the judges.
 Additionally, there is no limit to the number of Assistants around the perimeter of the floor in a squat position. - 5.
 Assistants shall be dressed in contrasting attire compared to the Athletes, so it is clear to the judges who are the Athletes and who are the Assistants on the floor at any time.
 For example, Assistants shall wear a light colored t-shirt and pants in contrast to the Athletes' darker colored costume/uniform (or vice versa); however, Assistants may not wear a Cheerleading or Performance Cheer costume/ uniform during the routine. - 6.
-Assistants shall wear athletic/performance style shoes (e.g. no flip-flops) and shall not wear any jewelry for the protection of the Athletes.
+Assistants shall wear athletic/performance style shoes (e.g. no flip-flops) and shall not wear any jewelry for the protection of the Athletes. - 7.
+Special Abilities Unified Teams Only: Skill difficulty performed by a Unified Partner must not exceed the difficulty of a comparable skill performed by an athlete with an intellectual disability.